falkr/teampy/docs/print-rats.md

 * The file `questions.pdf` with the quizzes ready for printing.
 If you use the command line option `--nopdf`, Teampy creates a *.tex file instead that you can translate with LaTeX.
 * The file `solutions.teampy`.
 This file contains the correct solution for each team and student.
 Teampy needs this file later when the RATs are evaluated, so **do not delete this file.**

+## Only Printing Team RATs

+In case you only need to print the RATs for teams and not the individual students, use option `--teamsonly`.